 Conversion Rate Optimization (CRO) has become a hot topic in the marketing industry today.
 You may have heard this buzz word related to Facebook ads, marketing efforts and website design / development.
 For the purpose of this article, we will discuss the latter and how important this is to the success of your business as a whole.

 It’s no secret that your website is the face of your business.
 In an ever increasing digitally connected world, it is imperative that your website not only showcases your business effectively, but is a working tool that facilitates your business activities every day.
+The difference between good and bad web design can seriously affect viewer's opinion of your business.
 Whether it be supplying your viewership with product information, or industry data, or information about your service offerings and abilities.
 Every website supplies the majority of initial contacts between a user and your business.
 That’s where CRO comes in.
 But before we apply it to website design, it’s important to understand what exactly CRO is.

 According to Wikipedia: “In internet marketing, conversion optimization, or conversion rate optimization (CRO) is a system for increasing the percentage of visitors to a website that convert into customers, or more generally, take any desired action on a webpage.”